runabol/sicp-course/README.md

 # Structure and Interpretation of Computer Programs

-This is a course in programming.
+This is a self-paced course in programming.

 It is based on Berkley's course delivered in Spring 2011 of the same name.